poetapp/documentation/rdd/separate-file-uploads.md

 Create an API endpoint that allows files to be uploaded directly to IPFS.
 This endpoint will return an IPFS hash.
 It may also return an `archiveUrl` if it make sense to do so.
 The node should store the IPFS hash in the database.

+__Q:__ will the node do anything at all with this IPFS hash? will it be exposed through the API? will any other data related to it be stored in this step?

 The endpoint needs to support all types of file formats: audio, video, image, and text.
 More research will need to be done on this sepecifically for its own PR.

 ----